abtris/dockeradvent.com/_posts/2015-12-24-day-twenty-four-docker-advent-summary.md

 - [Day Twenty Two - Docker and monitoring](http://www.dockeradvent.com/2015-12-22-day-twenty-two-docker-and-monitoring)
 - [Day Twenty Three - Docker tips and tricks](http://www.dockeradvent.com/2015-12-23-day-twenty-three-docker-tips-and-tricks)
 - [Day Twenty Four - Docker Advent Summary 2015](http://www.dockeradvent.com/2015/12/24/day-twenty-four-docker-advent-summary/)

+I hope, these posts can be useful.
+The posts order is chaotic.
+I think next year I have more time and some co-authors to make this better.

+In 2016 have to docker show us how deploy docker container fast and scalable.
+Problems I see in containers size and I hope many containers change base from Ubuntu to Alpine.

 See you in 2016,<br>
 Ladislav